 Q81.9 is a billable ICD-10-CM code that can be used to specify a diagnosis.

-ICD-10-CM officially replaces ICD-9-CM on October 1, 2014, therefore, Q81.9 and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, Q81.9 and all other ICD-10-CM codes should only be used for training or planning purposes until then.

 A group of chronic skin disorders in which fluid-filled blisters form on the skin and mucosa (the moist, inner lining of some organs and body cavities).
 Epidermolysis bullosa is inherited and usually starts at birth.
 Patients with epidermolysis bullosa may be at increased risk of squamous cell cancer of the skin.